OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/21 November 2015.md

 ## Esoteric Work & Personal Development

-- Arky is encouraged to proceed with dream communication and inspired work, especially in light of newfound iodine-induced energy.
 - Engagement with iodine detox improves spiritual resilience and willpower.
 - Stronger physical health correlates with psychological and esoteric fortitude.